 Registering with the Practice

 Please either post these through the front door in a sealed envelope, post them through the royal mail, or email them to us at firstname.lastname@example.org

 or use the registration page on our website.

 Letters and other documents

-No letters, test results or any other documents will be available to pick up from the practice, they will now be scanned and emailed to you.
+Wherever possible we will send any requested letters, test results or any other documents via your direct personal email.
 Please double check with the Elms team that we have an appropriate and up to date email address.
 By giving us this information we will accept this as consent to send data to your home email address.
-If you don’t have an email address we will try and post these to you, however be aware you may be asked to post a self-addressed envelope to the practice so that this can be actioned.
+If you don’t have an email address then please come to the surgery wearing a mask, use the intercom to let us know you are here and we will pass the requested documents to you.
+If you are housebound we will try and post these to you, however be aware you may be asked to post a self-addressed envelope to the practice so that this can be actioned.
 Completion of forms and letter requests will take between 5 – 10 working days dependent on urgency and direct care of patient.
 There is a fee for letters and completion of forms and this will have to be paid for in advance, so please request our surgery BACs details and send a copy of your BACs transaction to confirm payment has been made.
 This is a new system for us so please be patient.

 Our receptionists have been for a few years now asking questions when you phone to ensure we signpost you to the correct clinician, we now have to ask even more questions to enable our highly trained team to screen all calls ensuring our patients are cared for effectively and appropriately.
 This can sometimes lead to longer waiting times on the phones but we have a full team answering calls and you will get through.

 We want to ensure we have a safe and efficient service not only as we deal with the Coronavirus challenges but also moving ahead, continuing to meet demand, ensuring our continued high quality of care for all our patients.